marcomc/splinter/README.md

 > `Conda` makes the provisioning dependencies installation much faster because comes in a preconfigured package `already loaded with Ansible` and doesn't require any Pip package installation.

 ## Provisioning
+### Usage

+    usage: ./splinter.sh [option] action [object] [settings]
+    options:
+       -e|--env conda|pyenv, List available profiles
+       -h|--help, Print help
+    actions:
+       list, List available profiles
+       provision [settings], Provision the host
+       update <object>, Update the object

+    obejcts:
+       deps|dependencies, update all the dependency tools (PIP, Ansible Galaxy role) self|auto, Update Splinter itself (not yet implemented!)

+    settings:
+       -c file, Specify a custom configuration file
+       -b base_profile_name, Specify the the BASE profile to be used (default: 'default') -r role_profile_name, Specify the the ROLE profile to be used -u username, New user username (all lowercase, without spaces) -f 'Full Name', New user full name (quoted if has blank spaces) -p 'clear text password', New user's password in cleartext (quoted if has blank spaces) -h 'Computer Name', Computer host name (quoted if has blank spaces) -v, Produce verbose output

+    Create your own profiles in the './profiles' directory.

 ### Pre-provisioning: manual steps